On this page

 Context and workflow

-#Processing time for Residence Card varies by case type and current workload — always check the official ISA processing time tool.
+#Processing time for Residence Card varies by case type and current workload — always check the official ISA processing time tool, as described in the Application for Permanent Residence guide.

 Why this matters